 All About Madagascar Widow’s-thrill

 A winner of the Royal Horticultural Society’s Award of Garden Merit, this plant’s got it all.
-Fleshy, thick leaves with delicate scalloped edges create a medium green base layer.
-From there, long stalks with clustered umbels of flowers rise.
+All members of the kalanchoe genus have fleshy green leaves with delicate scalloped edges create a medium base layer.
+From there, long stalks with flower clusters rise.

 Kalanchoe blossfeldiana often blooms in the late fall and early winter.
-It’s earned the name “Christmas kalanchoe” because of this.
+It’s earned the name “Christmas kalanchoe plant” because of this.
 The “flaming Katy” name comes from the vivid flowers.
 It’s also called Madagascar widow’s-thrill or florist’s kalanchoe.

-The blooming period lasts an astonishingly long time when compared to other houseplants.
-Where most will last for a week or so, these will last for multiple weeks.
+The blooming period of these florist kalanchoe plants lasts an astonishingly long time when compared to other houseplants, and even other kalanchoe species.
+Where most christmas kalanchoe plants will last for a week or so, these will last for multiple weeks.
 These are bright, four-petaled flowers in many colors – scarlet, salmon, pink, or yellow.

 When in full flower, the entire top of the plant can look like a tapestry of color.
 The rest of the time, the fleshy, succulent leaves are a nice, calming green.
 The edges on some cultivars can sometimes be tinged with red.